 The City of San Jose presented a detailed look at rental trends for the second quarter of 2019.
-This information was portrayed in the City’s Housing 2019 Q2 Market Update.
+This information was portrayed in the San Jose 2019 Housing Market Update Reports.
 It shows average rental rates in San Jose have steadily increased by 1% year-over-year since 2002.
 A slight spike occurred between the years of 2007 and 2008, returning to the second quarter average of 2007 by the second quarter of 2010.

 For 3-bedroom and studio rentals and excluding 1-bedroom and 2-bedroom units, average rental rates rose even faster quarter-over-quarter.
 More specifically, 3-bedroom rentals saw an increase of 2.7%, while studio rentals realized a spike of 2.4% in rates.
 However with a growing number of rentals becoming available during the last few months it appears that the short term market trend has changed to the downside.

 This report also indicates that average vacancy rate is 4.3% which is below a healthy vacancy rate of 5% (the national average is 6.8%).
 Due to high rental costs in general, renters in the San Jose metro area pay 34% of their monthly income toward rent (which has actually trended lower during the last few years) than the national average of 28%.